ComradDoge/DogeEU4/README.md

 - Sources of governing capacities and absolutism modifiers tweaked.
 - ADM Tech 8 Governing Capacity 100>150.
 - Wine province unrest bonus increased and trading bonus changed into diplomatic_reputation.
+- American natives will no longer create cities with development equivalent to a continent.

 [/quote]